xtianbong/mben6270/README.md

 <h2>Step 2</h2>
 If you already have a web server installed in your machine, go to Step 3.

-To run a local web server, you have multiple options.
+To run a local web server you have multiple options.
 I'll give you two.

 **Python Built-in Web Server**\
 If you are running MacOS (or have Python installed in your Windows machine), Python comes with a built-in web server.